 TD1 is now surrounded by perimeter embankments and the catchment reporting into TD1 is from incident rainfall only.
-The tailings dam has an incident catchment area of 132 ha (RL270.0m).
-The estimated inflow volume from a 0.5 probable maximum flood (PMF), 3 hour event (0.26 m), assuming a runoff coefficient of 1.0 has been determined at 343,200 m3.
+The tailings dam has an incident catchment area of 136 ha (RL270.0m).
+The estimated inflow volume from a 0.5 probable maximum flood (PMF), 3 hour event (0.26 m), assuming a runoff coefficient of 1.0 has been determined at 353,600 m3.
+Based on these figures at least 4 (four) 0.5 PMF events can be stored on TD1 before any spillway discharge would occur.